Tragedy Involving the Nantucket Lightship Collision with the RMS Olympic

 Nantucket Lightship Collision with the RMS Olympic

 Although it nearly escaped disaster a few months earlier, when the ocean liner RMS Olympic passed dangerously close to the Nantucket Lightship in January of 1934, the lightship would become involved in one of the worst tragedies in lightship history with the Olympic.
-On May 15, 1934, when heavy fog had engulfed the region, as the Nantucket lay anchored in 192 feet of water just of Nantucket Shoals.
+On May 15, 1934, when heavy fog had engulfed the region, as the Nantucket lay anchored in 192 feet of water just south of Nantucket Shoals.
 That night the lightship sounded her fog horn for the incoming 47,000-ton, 900-foot ocean liner, Olympic, the sister of the infamous Titanic and Britannic vessels.
 She was traveling at a speed of 20 knots.
 The RMS Olympic had previously sailed across the Atlantic for nearly 25 years with over 250 uneventful excursions.
 The Olympic had been following the Nantucket’s radio beacon signal with the intent of altering her course when she was close enough to the lightship.
 The lookout on the Olympic had miscalculated the location of the Nantucket and was unable to see the lightship in the fog until she was a mere 500 feet from colliding with the doomed vessel.
 The crewmen of the Nantucket sounded the alarm for the impending collision and grabbed their life preservers as the Olympic came towards them.
 The Olympic was nearly 75 times the size of the Nantucket and literally ran over the lightship on its broadside, cutting it in half.
 The Captain of the Olympic ordered boats put over to save the crew, but the Nantucket sank within minutes.
 Seven of the eleven lightship crewmen drowned in the frigid waters and four were rescued, including Captain George Braithwaite.
 Captain Braithwaite died a few months later from his injuries.

 The New Rebuilt Nantucket Lightship